Noxie-dev/Tic-Tech-Toe-AI-To-The-Bone/README.md

 ## AI Implementation

-The game includes two AI implementations:
+The game includes three difficulty levels for the AI:

+1. **Easy**: Makes mostly random moves with occasional smart plays
+   - 80% chance to make a random move
+   - 20% chance to make a winning move if available
+   - Perfect for beginners or casual play

-1. **Basic AI**: Makes decisions based on a priority system:
+2. **Medium**: Makes decisions based on a priority system:
    - Win if possible
    - Block opponent's winning move
    - Take center if available